cazevfung/deep-research-tool/docs/solutions/PATH_EXPLANATION.md

 # Result: "D:\\App Dev\\Research Tool\\downloads\\bilibili_xxx.mp3"
 ```

-Now Whisper can find the file even if the working directory changes!
+Now the transcription tool can find the file even if the working directory changes!